Stephen-Hamilton-C/timecard-kt/README.md

 # timecard-kt
 Basically a port of my [timecard-py](https://github.com/Stephen-Hamilton-C/timecard-py) Python script to Kotlin.
-I wanted to get some practical experience with the language and even attempt to get this properly packaged for Linux.
+I wanted to get some practical experience with the language and get this properly packaged.

 ## Table of Contents
 - [timecard-kt](#timecard-kt)